The Rise of Technology in Architecture: And why everyone is talking about integrated software

-Most of these evolving technologies have centered on pushing the limits of form, materiality and the structural weight and shape of a given building.
+Most of these evolving technologies have centered on pushing the limits of form, materiality, and the structural weight and shape of a given building.
 However, the new focus has shifted to the process of building itself.
 The building sector is paying close attention to finding digital solutions that can save time and reduce the chances of error happening when a design moves from drawing to construction – one of the most complex stages in the process.
-The next step is full integration that can improve workflows, speed up processes, and make virtual collaboration effortless.
+The next step is full integration which can improve workflows, speed up processes, and make virtual collaboration effortless.

 Project management software isn’t new.
 It’s been around for at least a decade.
 What is new is how fast the technology is evolving.
 Cloud-based applications now allow for easy access to vast amounts of data in real-time, and from anywhere, whether on-site or in the office.
 More recently, the push has shifted faster and easier team collaboration, with tools like real-time drawing mark-ups.
-While mobile functionality has undoubtedly helped with efficiency, files and documents are still oftentimes digitally incompatible and require time-wasting administration to organize.
-The next step is full integration that can improve workflows, speed up processes, and make virtual collaboration effortless.
+While mobile functionality has undoubtedly helped with efficiency, files, and documents are still oftentimes digitally incompatible and require time-wasting administration to organize.
+The next step is full integration which can improve workflows, speed up processes, and make virtual collaboration effortless.